evidence-dev/evidence/sites/docs/pages/reference/themes/index.md

 			dark: "#f472b6"
 ```

-Then use them like so
+Then use them in component props

 ```markdown
 <Tabs color=myColor>